Little Ferns Nature Program:

 Sam Weinstock is the Director of the Weinberg Nature Center and Scarsdale Village Naturalist.
 Sam has a B.A. in Education and did his graduate work in Environmental Education at NYU.
 His work is deeply informed by years living with aboriginal people in Australia, where his 5-7 year old "teachers" taught him to speak to birds and sing with the Earth.
-He has worked in environmental education, animal care, and nature therapy for the past 15 years.
+He has worked in early childhood education,environmental education, animal husbandry and nature therapy for the past 20 years.

 Ages and Class Size:

-For the 2021-22 school year, the WNCFS will include a maximum of 16 children, ages 3.25-5 years old who will spend the day in a combination of small and whole-group activities.
-(Children must be potty-trained.)
+For the 2024-2025 school year, Little Ferns will include a maximum of 12-14 children, ages 2.7-5 years old who will spend the day in a combination of small and whole-group activities.
+(Children must be potty-trained).

-The class will also include 1-2 parent volunteers per class session.
+The class will run with 2-3 teachers and also include 1-2 parent volunteers per class session.
 Parents are always welcomed to stay and for children with special behavioral needs, are encouraged to do so as the forest presents particular challenges for supporting a group and keeping everyone safe.

 Please note: WNCFS is not an accredited preschool and is not licensed as a New York State Childcare Provider.
 We are not legally affiliated with any school.